 The Krazoa glyphs even make a very minor (and previously indecipherable) appearance in the final Star Fox Adventures, spelling out "KEITH" (likely an Easter egg left by artist Keith Rabbette) on Krazoa Palace's wall textures.

 The HUD icons are difficult to parse at their tiny 16x16px resolution, but it's still possible to discern their details based on the larger Krazoa mural textures and the commonalities in the characters' design choices.
 For clarity's sake, here are recreations of the glyphs at a higher resolution.
 The symbols for 0 and 9 are speculative and extrapolated from the other symbols, but it's possible that the Krazoa language is supposed to have a Base 8 number system (in this case the single-dotted symbol could denote 0 instead of 1) considering how the number 8 recurs in Dinosaur Planet's story (8 planets/spirits/shrines).

 Remnants of an earlier user interface seen in the press video and several teasers for the game.
 The head icons are prerendered images of the characters' high-poly models, the same models which were used for the higher resolution rendered artwork seen on the leaked character biographies.
 Sabre's icon is missing (it would also be a prerender of the model seen in the character bios, and is seen in teasers).
 It is unknown if Kyte ever had one in the first place, but an icon for her is missing as well.
 Also missing are most of the item icons and the font for the magic and food counters, along with the base health bar, which this blue one would overlay and be cut off as your health lowered.

-Unfortunately, little to practically nothing remains of the HUD shown off at E3.
+Unfortunately, little remains of the HUD shown off at E3.